ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {{site.data.content.para-promotion-add-on-services}}

-The current Juniper vSRX version that is installed is 3.0 (21.4R2).
+The Juniper vSRX version available for deployment is 3.0 (21.4R2).
 {: note}

 For more information about vSRX and the vSRX 3.0 architecture, see [vSRX Deployment Guide for Private and Public Cloud Platforms](https://www.juniper.net/documentation/us/en/software/vsrx/vsrx-consolidated-deployment-guide/index.html){: external}.

 You can install Juniper vSRX as one of the following components:
 * As a virtual appliance on the management cluster.
 In this case, Juniper vSRX protects the traffic in the management cluster.
 That is, the service protects only the traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.
-* As a security or gateway appliance on the edge gateway cluster.
+* As a security or gateway appliance on the gateway cluster.
 In this case, Juniper vSRX works like a gateway appliance, which you can set without having to configure any devices.
 Juniper vSRX protects all clusters in the same pod and data center.
 With this deployment, you route all traffic in the same pod and data center to protect a broader portion of the system.

-   You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.
+   You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same gateway cluster.

 Juniper vSRX is built on the Junos® operating system (Junos OS™) and delivers networking and security features similar to ones on the software releases for SRX Series Services Gateways.